Azure/Mission-Critical-Connected/.ado/pipelines/README.md

 # Azure DevOps Workflows

-As explained in the [DevOps design decisions](/docs/reference-implementation/DeployAndTest-DevOps-Design-Decisions.md) section, the AlwaysOn reference implementation is using Azure Pipelines to implement CI/CD pipelines.
+As explained in the [DevOps design decisions](/docs/reference-implementation/DeployAndTest-DevOps-Design-Decisions.md) section, the Azure Mission-Critical reference implementation is using Azure Pipelines to implement CI/CD pipelines.
 Azure Pipelines is part of the Azure DevOps (ADO) service and used to automate all build and release tasks.

 ## Pipelines

-The AlwaysOn project consists of multiple pipelines automating various aspects and tasks needed to deploy and operate AlwaysOn.
+The Azure Mission-Critical reference implementation consists of multiple pipelines automating various aspects and tasks needed to deploy and operate Azure Mission-Critical.
 The pipelines to release INT, PROD and E2E are basically identical (with a few different parameters).
 They are the implementation of the [Zero-downtime deployment strategy](/docs/reference-implementation/DeployAndTest-DevOps-Zero-Downtime-Update-Strategy.md):

 - **Azure.AlwaysOn INT Release** (`azure-release-int.yaml`) deploys and updates the entire solution for the INT environment.